 Ensure the Connector for Web Services is running.

-For detailed information on how to start and stop the connector web application, see "Starting and stopping the connector" on page 38.
+For detailed information on how to start and stop the connector web application, see Starting and stopping the connector on page 37.

-When the connector is started, you can view its index page by entering this URL address in your web browser:
+When the connector is started, you can view its index page by specifying this URL address in your web browser: